AlexHarn/bfrv1_icetray/clsim/resources/docs/usage.rst

 ------------

-While the IceCube DOM has nearly uniform azimuthal acceptance, roughly 1/10th of the photocathode is shadowed by the 2.3 cm diameter communications and power cable.
+While the IceCube DOM has nearly uniform azimuthal acceptance, roughly 1/10th of the photocathode is shadowed by the communications and power cable.
 The clsim photon propagation kernel accounts for this by recording photon intersections with DOMs only if the photon path does not intersect the cable near the DOM.
-The cable is assumed to be an 2.3 cm diameter, vertical, opqaue cylinder with infinite vertical extent, flush with the DOM sphere.
+The cable is assumed to be a vertical, opqaue cylinder with 46 mm diameter and infinite vertical extent, flush with the DOM sphere.

 This treatment, however, is disabled by default.
 It can be enabled by setting the CableOrientation parameter of I3CLSimMakePhotons (or a derived tray